NepNep21/nepbot/README.md

 "type" is the type of activity ("watching", "playing", "competing", or "listening")
 "content" is the content of the activity
 "prefix" is the default prefix
-"uwurandom" is whether to enable the /dev/uwurandom command

 Make sure you have java installed, and then run the bot with "java -jar fileName.jar"